jsstrn/bbc-earth-daily/README.md

 ## Deployment

+### Build the app

-First, build the app - bundle all files in the project and create a zip file
+This bundles all files in the project and creates a zip file

 ```sh
 npm run build